 Be Clear About Your Career Goals

 Your career goals are key to your success.
 This will help you create a promotion and career progression plan.
-When you clearly know what you want to aim for, you can focus properly on achieving those milestone.
+When you clearly know what you want to aim for, you can focus properly on achieving those milestones.

 This doesn’t mean you have to have a certain position in mind.
 In fact, specific positions can be very difficult to achieve and may change over time.
 Instead, try to make your goals based on the type of responsibilities you enjoy and are fulfilling.
 Instead of being CFO of a specific Fortune 500 company, aim instead to be head of finances.

-This alleviates the stress of trying to achieve the promotion within a specific company.
+This alleviates the stress of trying to achieve promotion within a specific company.
 It also gives you more flexibility to pursue a future career you enjoy.
 You don’t want to trap yourself into a specific position when another line of work may be better for you.

 It is also important to reassess your career goals frequently.
 As you gain more experience, your values and desires may change and the goals you set when you were younger may no longer be relevant.
 If you need to adjust your career path, choosing new goals will help you stay focused on what is important and not waste valuable time and resources.